What Happens in Florida When You Let Someone Else Drive Your Car and They Get in an Accident?

 Bill Allen | November 19, 2024 | Car Accidents

 Letting someone else drive your car might seem simple.
-However, if they get into an accident, things can get complicated.
+However, if they get into a car accident, things can get complicated.
 In Florida, the car owner is often responsible for damages, even if they weren’t the one behind the wheel.
 Here’s a closer look at how liability and insurance work when you let someone else drive your car.

 Who Is Liable When Someone Else Drives Your Car?